So you want to learn to code, but don’t have the time, money, or patience to register for a formal course?

 Once you create an account, freeCodeCamp will help you get started on your training:

-Not only that, lessons are logically grouped together so you can incrementally add to your coding knowledge.
+Not only that, but lessons are also logically grouped together so you can incrementally add to your coding knowledge.
 In the end, you’ll end up with a certification as well as a larger portfolio you can show off to prospective clients.

 Although this website is branded as an educational resource for developers, there’s nothing to stop other coding enthusiasts from signing up.
 There’s no fee to join and the lessons aren’t written in some secret developer speak.